TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 within TYPO3.
 They contain configuration used by the system on almost every request.
 They should therefore be optimized for speed.

+See :ref:`extension-files-locations` for a full list of file and directory names typically used in extensions.

 .. _ext-localconf-php:

 ext_localconf.php
 =================

+- *optional*

 :file:`ext_localconf.php` is always included in global scope of the script, either frontend or backend.